Refrigerated Container Services

 See the specific refrigerated container sizes below for each service.

-Reefer Power and Generator Setsbacktop
+Reefer Power and Generator Sets

 Most Matson reefers are dual voltage, thereby saving the cost of separate, dual-voltage transformers mounted at the shipper’s facility.